clausejs/clausejs/packages/clausejs/README.md

 // Step 1: we write a "barebone" function with our core logic,
-// which consumes the conformed arguments as a single object. function __sumIsOdd( conformedArgs ) {
+// which consumes the conformed arguments as a single object.
+// This will make sense in a second. function __sumIsOdd( conformedArgs ) {
   // (Here "conformedArgs" stores the value of the conformed object
   // as we illustrated above.)